Discover whether getting an undergraduate degree makes sense for you.

 More companies increasingly want experience for entry-level jobs, which you can acquire through an internship.
 Where possible, take advantage of summer sessions by finding and enrolling in an internship related to your potential field.
 Most colleges and universities will give students credit for internships (many of which are increasingly paid), so you’ll be working toward your graduation requirements in addition to gaining practical experience.
 Plus, it can end up being a helpful addition to your resume as well as an opportunity to practice your networking skills.

-A bachelor’s degree offers many benefits, but if you’re unsure whether it’s the best choice for your goals and needs, there are a few other options you can explore to build upon your skill set, gain or strengthen subject knowledge, and improve your odds as a job candidate.
-Here are a few other options to consider as you pursue your personal and professional goals:
+A bachelor’s degree offers many benefits, but if you’re unsure whether it’s the best choice for your goals and needs, you can explore a few other options to build upon your skill set, gain or strengthen subject knowledge, and improve your odds as a job candidate.
+The following offers a glimpse at some alternatives to consider as you pursue your personal and professional goals:

 You can earn an associate degree, also known as a two-year degree, which can lead to higher salaries than with a high school diploma alone and help prepare you for a number of technical or vocational careers.
 You can also apply to bachelor’s degree programs after earning your associate degree, using the time during your associate program to think through your options and which major might be best for you.
 Learn more about the difference between an associate degree and a bachelor’s degree.

-If you’re looking for a fast way to gain knowledge of a popular subject in a high-growth field, bootcamps may be a strong option.
-Depending on the bootcamp, they take a few months to complete and help you gain specialized knowledge of growing fields like software engineering or cybersecurity.
-For example, if you’re interested in learning a new coding language, there are many coding bootcamps to explore on Coursera.
+If you’re looking for a fast way to gain knowledge of a popular subject in a high-growth field, boot camps may be a strong option.
+Depending on the boot camp, they take a few months to complete and help you gain specialized knowledge of growing fields like software engineering or cybersecurity.
+For example, if you’re interested in learning a new coding language, consider exploring one of the many coding boot camps on Coursera.

-Whether you decide to embark on your bachelor’s degree or pursue a different avenue to augment your learning, education is a key tool to build your subject knowledge, develop your skill set, and become a more competitive job candidate.
+Whether you decide to pursue your bachelor’s degree or pursue a different avenue to augment your learning, education is a key tool to build your subject knowledge, develop your skill set, and become a more competitive job candidate.

 Explore online bachelor’s degrees on Coursera in high-growth fields such as marketing, business administration, and computer science.
 Or look into the University of North Texas’ Bachelor of Applied Arts and Sciences, which is designed for students who have already earned some college credit.